Skip to main content

 • vSphere

-If you encounter this issue, Portworx will fail to come up successfully during a fresh install or update.
+If you encounter this issue, Portworx fails to start successfully when it is freshly installed or upgraded.

 As a workaround, please update the spec.cloudStorage.provider field in your StorageCluster spec to the correct value for your deployment.
 Correct values are: